Best Photography Spots in the New Forest

 Ibsley Common, Ringwood

-“At Ibsley Common there is a lovely single pine tree surrounded by heather.”
+“At Ibsley Common there is a lovely single pine tree and in September, it’s surrounded by purple heather.”

 Mogshade Hill, Lyndhurst